Edgio/Edge-Functions-Examples/README.md

 ## Prerequisites

-To use this project, you must be an Edgio customer and signed up for the Edgio Functions beta.
+To use this project, you must be an Edgio customer and signed up for the Edge Functions beta.
 The system requirements include Node.js v16 or higher, and a UNIX-like system (Linux or macOS).
 The project code is written in JavaScript.

 ## Setup and Installation